tgormly/streaming-01-getting-started/README.md

 1. Review the repo files and the organization.
 1. Check the file extensions (e.g., .py) to see what types of files are included in this repo.

 ## Task 4.
-Execute the About Script
+Execute About Script

+Execute about.py to generate some useful information.

 1. Click on the about.py file to open it for editing.
 1. Right-click on about.py and select "Run Python File in Terminal".